dhontecillas/hfw_ansible/README.md

 The docker image could serve the static files too, to simplify the deployment, but we can leverage the existing nginx server to deploy those files.

+# How the server gets configured

+## Nginx

+A single instance is running for all the apps, and for each app an entry into the `/etc/nginx/conf.d` directory is created.

+For the access logs (the general nginx one and the per app access log) a new formatter is set, to log the output in json format, so it can be queried with the [`jq`](https://stedolan.github.io/jq/) tool, and it can also be easily feed into grafana loki or some other service.

+## Postgresql

+A single instance is configured.

+In order to bind postgres to the docker network interface, the systemd unit is changed to wait for the docker unit to be started (instead of waiting for the network unit).

+## Redis

+A single shared instance is configured.

+In order to bind postgres to the docker network interface, the systemd unit is changed to wait for the docker unit to be started (instead of waiting for the network unit).

+## App logs

+A directory is created in `/var/log/apps/{{app_name}}`, ownerd by the unprivileged user, so it can be mounted into the running container, to write logs.
+This way, the `stdout` can be redirected to a file, or additional log files can be written there (so, there is no need to `docker exec -ti {{container}} /bin/sh` to look at them, or check the docker stdout with `docker logs {{container}}`.
+And those files can also be scrapped by a log reporting agent.